 Hon.
-John Main (interpretation): Thank you. (interpretation ends) So in terms of out-ofterritory programs that are available, there is a large range of provider vendors that we have.
+John Main (interpretation): Thank you. (interpretation ends) In terms of out-of-territory programs that are available, there is a large range of provider vendors that we have.
 They provide quite specialized services.
-Some for example are females only addictions treatment.
+Some, for example, are females-only addictions treatment.
 There are other vendors who provide youth-specific services.
 Others specialize in family treatment that includes the whole family.

-So year-over-year, the number of clients that we are referring to out-of-territory; mental health and additions treatment has been growing.
+Year over year the number of clients that we are referring to out-of-territory mental health and additions treatment has been growing.
 The budget is proposed to grow accordingly, and it's a good thing.

 In terms of the in-territory, we have two facilities currently.
 I believe the member was asking specifically about residential care.
-There is also the on-the-land treatment programs that are spread across the three regions of Nunavut.
-There are in various stages of development and/or delivery. (interpretation) Thank you, Mr. Chairman.
+There are also the on-the-land treatment programs that are spread across the three regions of Nunavut.
+They are in various stages of development and/or delivery. (interpretation) Thank you, Mr. Chairman.

-Mr. Malliki (interpretation): Thank you, Mr. Chairman and thank you, minister. (interpretation ends) The budget for Medical Transportation Division has historically been one of the department's largest expediter area.
-This year, the Minister of Finance has indicated that the additional \$58 million in federal funding has been allocated to offset the territorial costs for medical travel.
+Mr. Malliki (interpretation): Thank you, Mr. Chairman.
+Thank you, minister. (interpretation ends) The budget for the Medical Transportation Division has historically been one of the department's largest expenditure areas.

-Will this level of federal funding continue in future years, or is this a one-time contribution?
+This year the Minister of Finance has indicated that the additional \$58 million in federal funding has been allocated to offset the territorial costs for medical travel.
+Will this level of federal funding continue in future years or is this a one-time contribution?
 Thank you, Mr. Chairman.

 Hon.
 John Main (interpretation): Thank you, Mr. Chairman. (interpretation ends) We certainly hope so.
-We are working securing a long-term agreement with our federal partners.
+We are working on securing a long-term agreement with our federal partners.
 We really appreciate the additional support that they have provided.